Nablaaa/D3_javascript/README.md

 ### Adding mouse interaction
 - script 10
 - add effects on click and mouse hover
+- get position of the point by using select(this)
 - effects like changing color or sorting numbers (in scatterplot)